 Bucharest to Timisoara by car

-Expect to travel for 8.5 hours or less, depending mainly on how fast you drive, but also on traffic – although this is, in regular weather circumstances, not a problem on this route.
+Expect to travel for around 7 hours or less, depending mainly on how fast you drive, but also on traffic – although this is, in regular weather circumstances, not a problem on this route.

-When traveling to Timisoara by car, you have two possible routes: going through the mountains (Brasov, Sibiu) and into Timisoara, or going south through Craiova and Drobeta Turnu Severin, which should be normally a bit less crowded and faster.
+When traveling to Timisoara by car, you have two possible routes: going through the mountains (Pitesti, Sibiu) and into Timisoara – which is fastest at around 7 hours, with most of the trip on the highway.

 Alternately, you can go South through Craiova and Drobeta Turnu Severin, which might be a bit less crowded, but takes more time, around 8 hours and a half with less time on the highway.